-You can 'Enable voice silence suppression to minimize the Voice audio traffic sent from the device when 'silence' is detected.
+Onsight 2500: 'Enable voice silence suppression' minimizes the voice audio traffic sent from the device when 'silence' is detected.
 Voice silence suppression means that the device will NOT send 'empty' audio packets to indicate silence.

 To further reduce Voice traffic (with silence suppression enabled), mute the Voice audio.
-Subject audio will still be sent from the Onsight Device provided it has not been disabled.
+Subject audio will still be sent from the